-DOES THE KONA CONTAINER/CAR GUY ONLY SERVICE KAILUA-KONA/THE BIG ISLAND?
+DOES THE KONA CONTAINER GUY ONLY SERVICE KAILUA-KONA/THE BIG ISLAND?

-No. We provide services for all aspects of residential moves to and from the entire continental U.S., Southeastern Alaska, and B.C., Canada.
-Container and auto services are offered weekly to and from the Hawaiian ports of Nawiliwili on Kauai, Honolulu on Oahu, Kahului on Maui, and Hilo and Kawaihae on Hawaii (the Big Island).
+No. We provide services for all aspects of residential moves to and from the entire continental U.S., Southeastern Alaska, and B.C., Canada (auto service is currently not offered from Canada).
+Container and auto services are offered weekly/bi-weekly to and from the Hawaiian ports of Nawiliwili on Kauai, Honolulu on Oahu, Kahului on Maui, and Hilo and Kawaihae on Hawaii (the Big Island).
 We also offer limited service to Molokai.
 In the continental U.S. we provide weekly shipping to and from Long Beach, CA., Oakland, CA., and Seattle, WA.
 Our Southeastern Alaska services operate weekly to and from Anchorage, Dutch Harbor, and Kodiak.

-Does The Kona Container/Car Guy just move household stuff to kona?
+Does The Kona Container/Car Guy just move household goods to kona?

 No. We can accommodate most shipment requests and offer shipping services for vehicles, oversized vehicles, work trucks, box trucks, flatbeds, RV’s, motorcycles, household goods and more!
 We also offer options for shipment of household items that include full container and less than container load (LCL) service.

-are there benefits for shipping all my belongings with the Kona container/car guy?
+are there benefits for shipping all my belongings with the Kona container guy?

 Yes.
 We offer bundled pricing at attractive discounts for autos and household goods being quoted together.
 Our bundled pricing applies even if your household goods and autos are not shipping at the same time!
 As a local company, we have extensive on island resources for container delivery and vehicle delivery services.
 Additionally, we offer numerous courtesy services for customers that book a vehicle and container together!
 Click here for a list of our Courtesy Services!